bconglet/Pantoner/readme.md

 ## Data Formats

+All the colors are available in the following formats (all are auto-updated when colors are added):

+- JSON
+- CSV
+- YAML

-All the colors are available in both JSON and CSV formats - both stay up-to-date as new colors are added to the library.
-I also promise to never change these filenames or locations, so you could even call them directly on a regular basis to update your color lists as needed.
+I promise to never change these filenames or paths, so you could even call them directly on a regular basis to update your color lists as needed.